ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 ### Searchability

-Having all your code, tickets, documentation, and presentations in one place makes it super easy to search through everything, *if you can find it*.
+Having all your code, tickets, documentation, and slides in one place makes it super easy to search through everything, *if you can find it*.
 Unfortunately, GitHub search used to be [very limited](https://github.com/isaacs/github/issues/908) (you can read why in the [history of code search at GitHub](https://github.blog/2021-12-15-a-brief-history-of-code-search-at-github/)).
 Thankfully, GitHub rolled out a new search engine and browser in [May 2023](https://github.blog/2023-05-08-github-code-search-is-generally-available/), making it possible to find relevant results at reasonable speed.
 Knowing the [GitHub search syntax](https://docs.github.com/en/search-github/getting-started-with-searching-on-github/understanding-the-search-syntax) helps.

 ### Interoperability